-- (1) A forensic patient may be given treatment (urgent circumstances treatment) without informed consent or Tribunal authorisation if an approved medical practitioner authorises the treatment as being urgently needed in the patient's best interests. - (2) The approved medical practitioner may, under subsection (1), authorise treatment as being urgently needed in the patient's best interests only if the approved medical practitioner is of the opinion that achieving the necessary treatment outcome would be compromised by waiting for the urgent circumstances treatment to be authorised by the Tribunal (or by a member thereof on an interim basis).
+- (1) A forensic patient may be given treatment (urgent circumstances treatment) without informed consent or Tribunal authorisation if an approved medical practitioner authorises the treatment as being urgently needed in respect of the patient. - The approved medical practitioner may, under (2) subsection (1), authorise treatment as being urgently needed only if the approved medical practitioner is of the opinion that achieving the treatment outcome would necessary compromised by waiting for the urgent circumstances treatment to be authorised by the Tribunal (or by a member thereof on an interim basis).

-Act No. 2 of 2013 s.
-87 Part 5 - Treatment and Management of Forensic Patients (3) The approved medical practitioner may give the authorisation if, and only if, he or she has concluded from an examination that -

-- (a) the patient has a mental illness that is generally in need of treatment; and - (b) the urgent circumstances treatment is necessary for - (i) the patient's health or safety; or - (ii) the safety of other persons; and - (c) the urgent circumstances treatment is likely to be both effective and appropriate in terms of the outcomes referred to in section 6(1); and - (d) achieving the necessary treatment outcome would be compromised by waiting for the urgent circumstances treatment to be authorised by the Tribunal (or by a member thereof on an interim basis). - (4 6) - (7) The advice under subsection (6) may be given by any means of communication the approved medical practitioner considers appropriate in the circumstances but, if it is given orally, the approved medical practitioner is to confirm it in writing by means of a CFP approved form.
+- (3) The approved medical practitioner may give the authorisation if, and only if, as a result of an assessment of the patient, the practitioner is satisfied that - (a) the patient has a mental illness that is generally in need of treatment; and - (b) the urgent circumstances treatment is necessary for - (i) the patient's health or safety; or - (ii) the safety of other persons; and - (c) the urgent circumstances treatment is necessary in terms of the outcomes referred to in section 6(1); and - (d) achieving the necessary treatment outcome would be compromised by waiting for the urgent circumstances treatment to be authorised by the Tribunal (or by a member thereof on an interim basis). - $(4-7) \ldots \ldots \ldots$ - (8) If the authorisation is given, the approved medical practitioner has the following obligations: - (a) to ensure that the patient is advised of the authorisation as soon as possible after it is given; - (ab) to give a copy of the authorisation to the Chief Psychiatrist and the Tribunal;

-- (8) If the authorisation is given, the approved medical practitioner has the following obligations: - (a) to ensure that the patient is advised of the authorisation as soon as possible after it is given; - (ab) to give a copy of the authorisation to the CFP and the Tribunal; - (ac) to give a copy of the authorisation to the patient (together with a statement of rights in a CFP approved form); - (b) to place a copy of the authorisation on the patient's clinical record. - (9) If the authorisation is given, the patient may be given the urgent circumstances treatment until whichever of the following first occurs: - (a) the treatment is completed; - (b) - (c) an approved medical practitioner, for any reason he or she considers sufficient, stops the urgent circumstances treatment; - (d) the 96-hour period immediately following the giving of the authorisation expires; - (da) the patient is discharged from the SMHU;

-s.
-88 Part 5 - Treatment and Management of Forensic Patients (e) the authorisation is set aside by the Tribunal.
+- (ac) to give a copy of the authorisation to the patient (together with a statement of rights in an approved form); - (b) to place a copy of the authorisation on the patient's clinical record. - (9) If the authorisation is given, the patient may be given the urgent circumstances treatment until whichever of the following first occurs: - (a) the treatment is completed; - (b) - (c) an approved medical practitioner, for any reason he or she considers sufficient, stops the urgent circumstances treatment; - (d) the 96-hour period immediately following the giving of the authorisation expires; - (da) the patient is discharged from the SMHU; - (e) the authorisation is set aside by the Tribunal.

 Note The authorisation of urgent circumstances treatment is reviewable by the Tribunal - see Division 2 of Part 3 of Chapter 3.

+$(10) \ldots \ldots$

-(10) 88.
-Authorisation of treatment by Tribunal
+88. Authorisation of treatment by Tribunal

-- (1) The Tribunal may authorise treatment for a forensic patient if satisfied that - (a) the treatment has been recommended and applied for by an approved medical practitioner (the applicant) in accordance with section 195; and - (b) the patient has a mental illness; and - (c) without the treatment, the mental illness will, or is likely to, seriously harm - (i) the patient's health or safety; or - (ii) the safety of other persons; and - (d) the treatment will be appropriate and effective in terms of the outcomes referred to in section 6(1); and - (e) the patient does not have decisionmaking capacity. - (2) The Tribunal is to determine the application by way of a hearing before the Tribunal as constituted by 3 members.
+- (1) The Tribunal may authorise treatment for a forensic patient if satisfied that - (a) the treatment has been recommended and applied for by an approved medical practitioner (the applicant) in accordance with section 195; and - (b) the patient has a mental illness; and - (c) without the treatment, the mental illness will, or is likely to, seriously harm - (i) the patient's health or safety; or - (ii) the safety of other persons; and - (d) the treatment will be appropriate and effective in terms of the outcomes referred to in section 6(1); and - (e) the patient does not have decisionmaking capacity. - (2) The Tribunal is to determine the application by way of a hearing before the Tribunal as constituted by 3 members. - (3) The treatment may be authorised unconditionally or on such conditions as to time, method, supervision or otherwise as the Tribunal considers necessary or desirable and specifies in the authorisation. - (4) The authorisation is to be in a form approved by the President of the Tribunal.